schawanji/schawanji/README.md

 ## Hi there! 👋 I'm Sharon from Zimbabwe

 I am a passionate frontend developer with a background in Geographic Information Systems and Spatial Data Science.
-Currently, I am working on the [Locallibrary Django App](https://github.com/schawanji/locallibrary) and expanding my knowledge of the Django framework.
+Currently, I am working on the [Geoconnect](https://github.com/schawanji/geoconnect).

 ### Languages and Tools: